ARPOISE/ARpoise/unity/ARpoise-examples.md

 It is part of the [**ARpoise** (**A**ugmented **R**eality **p**oint **o**f **i**nterest **s**ervice **e**nvironment)](https://arpoise.com/) open-source Augmented Reality platform.

 Once you download, install and start it on your device, it will use your device's GPS coordinates and send a request to the **ARpoise** back end to see whether there are specific art works shown at you location.
 If there are specific artworks at your location, you will see them.
 If not, a default layer will be shown to you.
 We will change this default layer periodically.
 ## Setting Device Fixed Location
 In order to give you the possibility to look at more examples, we have placed some layers at the example location one degree north and one degree east.
 The **ARpoise** app allows to set a fixed device location, if you do so, the device will not use the real GPS coordinates but will send the coordinates you entered to the **ARpoise** back end.

 In order to use this feature, you will have to

-- Start **ARpoise** and let the default layer load, 'Evolution of Fish' in my case, your screen should look like:
+- Start **ARpoise** and let the default layer load.
+In my case this is currently 'Evolution of Fish', but your screen will look different:

 ![ARpoiseExamples1](/images/ARpoiseExamples1.PNG)

-- Double tab on the **ARpoise** logo in the upper left corner of the screen, the input panel should appear, enter 1 for latitude and 1 for longitude and then check the 'Active Fixed Position' check box, your screen should look like:
+- Double tab on the **ARpoise** logo in the upper left corner of the screen and the input panel should appear.
+IF IT DOESN'T APPEAR: select any of the AR projects in the list, then once it has loaded, try double tapping the **ARpoise** logo.
+Then enter 1 for latitude and 1 for longitude and then check the 'Active Fixed Position' check box, your screen should look like:

 ![ARpoiseExamples2](/images/ARpoiseExamples2.PNG)